If wild swimming is your thing, welcome to paradise!

-Whether you’re staying at Caragh Lake House or elsewhere in Mid Kerry, this lake is a must.
+Whether you’re staying at Caragh Lake House or elsewhere in Reeks District, this lake is a must.

 With 8km of pristine waters, largely deserted and nestled amongst spectacular scenery with views of Carrauntoohil – Ireland’s highest mountain, it’s the very best of private pools!
 Beautiful for morning and evening swims.

 2. Kells Bay

 Kells Bay is a cheeky little harbour with a beautiful sandy beach in a sheltered location, just off the Ring of Kerry.
 There’s a harbour wall to run and jump off when the tide is in as well as wonderful kelp forests to explore.

 Post swim we recommend a trip to Kells Bay House & Gardens, a tropical haven transporting you to another world…. and they do awesome hot chocolate in the café; and great Thai food!

 3. Coonanna Harbour

 Coonanna Harbour is more fondly known as Secret Cove.
 A remote little harbour used only by locals for fishing, this swim location is just delightful.
 If you want a longer swim (1 mile+) and you have kayak support, there are the most astonishing sea arches and caves to explore, homes to starfish nurseries and puffin nests.